elixirschool/elixirschool/lessons/en/basics/comprehensions.md

 ## Using :into

 What if we want to produce something other than a list?
-Given the `:into` option we can do just that!
+Given the `:into` option we can do that!
 As a general rule of thumb, `:into` accepts any structure that implements the `Collectable` protocol.

 Using `:into`, let's create a map from a keyword list: